Air Conditioner Repair Checklist

 - Making your system stop working sooner

-If you can’t recall when you last installed a new one, switch off your AC completely and pull out the filter.
+If you can’t recall when you last replaced your filter, switch off your AC completely and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It might also be found in a connected filter case or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you can’t see any light, you need to buy a new filter.